Kitware/arctic-viewer/README.md

 ```

 This will load a MPAS oceanic simulation data that represent a 3D volume of a
-flatten version of the earth with Temperature and Salinity information of the water.
+flatten version of the earth with Temperature and Salinity information on the water.

 From that data you can look at a slice of the data along any axis and move the
 slice back and forth using the scroll of your input device.